guptesanket/guptesanket.github.io/README.md

 * [An easy and quick Python tutorial for Neuroscientists](http://sanket-git.diamuggles.com/Python-for-Neuroscientists/)
 * [A Download-Upload GUI for XNAT hosted data](http://sanket-git.diamuggles.com/guptesanket/XnatDUI)

 and I think there is more.
+But I'll add it later. :)

 Also check out my collaborative software/programs/scripts here: [Diamuggles Git](http://git.diamuggles.com)